gchase/re-compare/README.md

-After you got your lexer working you need to define the grammar rules. ply allows generic LALR grammars which should be ok for most reasonable syntaxes Some grammars may have conflicts regarding which rule should be used in the case where multiple rules can derive the samee expression.
+After you got your lexer working you need to define the grammar rules. ply allows generic LALR grammars which should be ok for most reasonable syntaxes Some grammars may have conflicts regarding which rule should be used in the case where multiple rules can derive the same expression.
 For example we want a calculator to use multiplication before addition in an expression like '1+2*3' In order to solve these conflicts use the 'precedence' table